Dr James Whitbourn

 Director of Music

-James Whitbourn is the Director of Music at St Edmund Hall.
-He will take up a Fellowship by Special Election from 1 October 2021.
+Dr James Whitbourn Director of Music at St Edmund Hall and Fellow by Special Election in Music.